Independence property of the Busemann function in exactly solvable KPZ models: Main results

-Over the last twenty-five years, studying these models has been an important topic of research due to their connections to various mathematical disciplines such as representation theory, algebraic combinatorics, probability theory and stochastic analysis.
-This paper focuses on investigating the independence properties of \textit{Busemann function} within the exactly solvable KPZ models.
-The Busemann function serves as a fundamental tool for analyzing both exactly solvable and general (conjectured) KPZ models.
-In the following sections, we present a precise definition of the Busemann function for two lattice KPZ models that are exactly solvable: the corner growth model and the inverse gamma polymer.
-These two models are commonly categorized as the zero-temperature model and the positive-temperature model, respectively.
-The reason behind this is that under certain scaling, the corner growth model can be regarded as a limit of the inverse gamma polymer.
-The process of taking this limit is often referred to as scaling the temperature parameter from a positive value to zero.
+We begin by presenting our results for two representative KPZ lattice models: the corner growth model and the inverse-gamma polymer.
+These models represent the zero-temperature and positive-temperature KPZ models, respectively.
+This classification is due to the fact that, under certain scaling, the corner growth model can be viewed as a limit of the inverse-gamma polymer.
+Thus, the process of taking the limit is often referred to as scaling the temperature parameter from a positive value to zero.

+To avoid introducing additional definitions and notation, we will defer the discussion of our results for the Brownian last-passage percolation (Brownian LPP), the O'Connell-Yor polymer, the KPZ equation, and the directed landscape to Section \ref{more_models} (see Theorem \ref{semi} and Theorem \ref{cont}).